 GHHSA is currently accepting applications for the position of Program Development Officer for its education programs.
 For a full description and instructions for how to apply, download the job description (PDF).

 Grays Harbor residents!
 Take our community survey to help us design a new science program at Seaport Landing in Aberdeen.
 We need your input to create the best program possible.
 Thank you!
 Take the survey now.

 – Mary Ann Hilton, Lady Washington Nov.
 20, 2012

 Bonus fun!
 No time aboard a ship is complete without a round of sea shanties.
-Our crew leads the class in one or two traditional work songs that help sailors pull together in rhythm, share stories, and pass the time.
+Our crew leads the class in one or two traditional work songs that helped sailors pull together in rhythm, share stories, and pass the time.

-Our one-hour dockside education programs provide students guided, interactive exploration of one of our ships to discover fundamentals of the age of sail.
-After dividing into watches, students explore different parts of the vessel as they move through three learning stations.
-Our friendly and knowledgeable deckhand/educators engage students at “Life of a Sailor” on the bow, “Life of an Officer” on the aft deck, and “Early Trade” in the hold below deck.
+Our one-hour dockside Voyage of Explorers program provides students guided, interactive exploration of one of our ships to discover fundamentals of the Age of Sail.
+After dividing into watches, students move through three learning stations.
+Our friendly and knowledgeable deckhands engage students at “A Sailor’s Life” on the bow, “Navigation” on the aft deck, and “Trade” in the hold below deck.

 Learn more about the importance of outdoor, hands on learning from this great article by the U.S. Fish and Wildlife Service.